dmaier-couchbase/cb-cartridge/README.md

   * Keep the 'default' bucket

 * Control Script
-  * Start Couchbase Server
+  * Start the single Couchbase Server instance
-  * Stop Couchbase Server
+  * Stop the single Couchbase Server instance
-  * Restart Couchbase Server
+  * Restart the single Couchbase Server instance
   * Get the status of the Couchbase Server Installation

 ## How to install this Cartridge to your Application